vgarc018/cs100hw4/READMEdraft_2.md

 ***Multiple characters in our delimiter***

-The `char_separator<char>` model of boost tokenizer is a set, so therefore we can add more characters into it.
+The `char_separator<char>` model of boost tokenizer is able to take in multiple characters.
 So let's change our delimiter set in ex_2.cpp to this:

 `char_separator<char> delim(" &");`